-Dr. Stevens explained that midazolam's reliance on $GABA_A$, and consequential ceiling effect, is a distinction between benzodiazepines like midazolam and barbiturates like thiopental sodium.
+Dr. Stevens explained that midazolam's reliance on GABA_A, and consequential ceiling effect, is a distinction between midazolam and barbiturates like thiopental sodium.
 Id. at 31-32.
-Although both benzodiazepines and barbiturates work on the central nervous system and can be used as sedatives, barbiturates can decrease neural activity without $GABA_A$ present.
-According to Dr. Stevens, because barbiturates do not depend on GABA, they do not have a ceiling effect.
-Dr. Bergese agreed generally that midazolam has a maximum impact, but he emphasized that his main concern is that midazolam is simply the wrong drug.
+Midazolam is a benzodiazepine, whereas thiopental sodium is a barbiturate.
+Although both benzodiazepines and barbiturates work on the central nervous system and can be used as sedatives, barbiturates can decrease neural activity without GABA_A present.
+According to Dr. Stevens, because barbiturates do not depend on GABA_A, they do not have a ceiling effect.
+Dr. Bergese agreed generally that midazolam has a maximum impact, but he emphasized that his main concern is that midazolam is simply the wrong drug to use.
 Id. at 87.

 In response to Dr. Stevens's discussion of ceiling effects, Dr. Antognini testified that midazolam's ceiling effect is not germane.
 In his view, a 500-milligram dose of midazolam is sufficient to render a person unconscious.
 Whatever ceiling effect midazolam may have beyond the amount necessary to render someone unconscious is irrelevant.
 Decision & Order at 70.
 He also testified that data on midazolam's ceiling effect is unclear.
 Id. at 71.
 Taking an entirely different tack, Dr. Buffington disputed that midazolam has a ceiling effect at all.
 Id. at 93.
 However, he also testified that when midazolam is used alone, it is usually in situations where general anesthesia is not required, such as resetting bones, vasectomies, or placement of tubes or implanted devices.
 Id. at 92.

 Dr. Antognini and Dr. Stevens disagreed strongly about whether midazolam possesses any analgesic (painkilling) properties.
 Dr. Antognini testified that midazolam does possess some analgesic properties, at least in massive doses.
 Dr. Stevens, by contrast, was adamant that midazolam does not treat pain.
-Decision & Order at 75.
+Id. at 75.
 Dr. Bergese agreed with Dr. Stevens.
 Id. at 47.
 Without addressing midazolam's analgesic properties, Dr. Buffington said that midazolam would sedate someone sufficiently to render them insensate to the pain caused by a paralytic and potassium chloride.
 Id. at 94.
 Dr. Antognini testified that the risk that someone would experience pain after receiving a 500-milligram dose of midazolam is "very, very low."
 Id. at 66.
 Dr. Stevens, by contrast, concluded that "the use of midazolam as the first drug in a three-drug protocol is highly likely to cause intolerable pain and suffering,' stemming from the administration of the second and third drugs."
 Id. at 40.
 Again, Dr. Bergese agreed with Dr. Stevens.
 Id. at 47.
+The testimony of Dr. Stevens and Dr. Bergese that midazolam does not eliminate pain is unequivocal.